 In the reinforcement of our Catholic beliefs and values, the students are given the opportunity to see the staff and teachers who are trying to model their lives to live as Jesus lives.
 Through Bible reading, daily prayers and religious instruction, as well as liturgies, prayer services, recitation of the rosary and penitential services, the message of Jesus is stressed and lived.
 Our faith is the reason we exist.
 It is our hope that we are able to create a school environment rich in the love of God and empowered by the Holy Spirit.

-St. Joseph’s School coordinates its outreach efforts with a plan to help those near and far.
+St. Joseph School coordinates its outreach efforts with a plan to help those near and far.

-While the Franciscan Hospital is our primary focus, the students at Saint Joseph Elementary serve each other and the world many times during the year.
+While the Franciscan Hospital is the primary focus in the elementary school, the students at Saint Joseph School serve each other and the world many times during the year.
 A popular event is "Pare and Share."
 Twice a year, once in the spring and once in the fall, the children gather (with plenty of adult supervision) to cut up fresh vegetables to replenish the Needham Food Pantry.

 The student council sponsors other charities throughout the year through "tag days," another popular way to raise money for a good cause.

 Our middle school division students take the hands-on service component of their religious education to a deeper level.
 Each student is required to complete a certain number of hours to serve the needs of others in a tangible way before leaving St. Joe’s.
 This is the practical embodiment of Christ’s mission.